 I normally teach modules on comparative cultural histories of National Socialism and Fascism, and on the experience of ideology in everyday life.
-Due to my current role as Associate Pro Vice Chancellor for Research in the Faculty of Arts and being the PI on a large AHRC research project, I will not be offering these modules in the foreseeable future.
+Due to my current secondment to the National Holocaust Centre and Museum and being the PI on a large AHRC research project, I will not be offering these modules in the foreseeable future.
 However, I still contribute lectures and classes to team-taught modules for undergraduates and MA students.

 In terms of graduate supervision, three of my doctoral students recently gained their PhDs.
 Sheona Davies wrote on representations of the Teutonic Knights in popular culture in Weimar and Nazi Germany; she then did a post-doc stint on an AHRC project at Swansea on 'Mapping the War', and is now works for the Commission for Looted Art.
 Victoria Stiles wrote on representations of British imperialism in German print culture, 1918-1945; she has recently completed an AHRC cultural engagement fellowship, supervised by me and the National Holocaust Centre and Museum.
 Lucila Mallart wrote on the uses and display of the classical and medieval past in the work of the Catalan politician and architect Puig i Cadafalch, and has just curated an exhibition on this topic in Calatunya.
 I am currently co-supervising two other students: Ms Seonaid Rogers, on a CDA award with the British Museum, on picture postcards of Israel and Palestine; and Ms Alice Tofts, on a CDA with the Imperial War Museum, on personal photos of people persecuted by the Nazi regime.